Regan Smith (racing driver): 2009–2010

-After the 2008 season, DEI shut down the No. 01 after merging with Chip Ganassi Racing's NASCAR operation and Smith was released.
+After the 2008 season, DEI shut down the No. 01 after merging with Chip Ganassi Racing's NASCAR operation, and Smith was released.
 On January 14, 2009, he signed with Furniture Row Racing to drive the No. 78 for its part-time 2009 slate of races.
 He made eighteen of twenty attempts with the team, and was hired to drive for the team full-time in 2010, with the team being offered Richard Childress Racing chassis and Hendrick Motorsports engines.

 In 2010, he did not score any top tens.
-His best finish was twelfth (twice) but still finished 28th in the point standings, his best of his career.
-The team changed engine providers, becoming a user of Earnhardt-Childress Racing Technologies (a joint venture of his former DEI team and Childress Racing) engines for the 2011 season, with Stewart-Haas Racing offering pit crews.
+His best finish was twelfth (twice), but he still finished 28th in the point standings, his best of his career.
+The team changed engine providers, becoming a user of Earnhardt-Childress Racing Technologies (a joint venture of his former DEI team and Childress Racing) engines for the 2011 season, with Stewart–Haas Racing offering pit crews.

 2011–2013

 At the 2011 Daytona 500, Smith returned to the No. 78 car.
 Smith finished seventh after crashing in the final laps while battling for the lead.
-Although disappointing, he was able to come back and finish seventh in the first top ten finish of his Cup Series career and for Furniture Row Racing.
+Although disappointing, he was able to come back and finish seventh in the first top-ten finish of his Cup Series career and for Furniture Row Racing.

 On May 7, 2011, at the Showtime Southern 500 at Darlington Raceway, Smith won his first Sprint Cup race, holding off Carl Edwards at the end.
 On a late caution, Smith stayed out on older tires while Edwards and most of the lead lap cars pitted for fresh right side tires.
 Smith fended off Edwards for two restarts to claim the first cup win of his career at Darlington Raceway.
-Smith in recalling the Talladega race he lost in 2008 said he was not worried about it anymore, and said the Darlington win meant more to him than what he would have experienced at Talladega.
+Smith, in recalling the Talladega race he lost in 2008, said he was not worried about it anymore, and said the Darlington win meant more to him than what he would have experienced at Talladega.
 The win was somewhat overshadowed by a post-race altercation between Kyle Busch and Kevin Harvick.
-It was only the second time a driver had won his first Sprint Cup race at Darlington Raceway, the first being Lake Speed in 1988.
+It was only the third time a driver had won his first Sprint Cup race at Darlington Raceway, the first being Terry Labonte in 1980, the second being Lake Speed in 1988.

 At the 2011 Brickyard 400, Smith had enough fuel to end with a solid 3rd-place finish by passing Jamie McMurray on the last lap, for his second top five of 2011.
 His former teammate Paul Menard ended up winning the race.
-Also a strong run at New Hampshire Motor Speedway proved that Smith was ready for the Sprint Cup Series with another top ten position.
-At the fall race at Talladega Superspeedway, Smith was accidentally turned by Mark Martin and smashed extremely hard head on into the wall.
+Also, a strong run at New Hampshire Motor Speedway proved that Smith was ready for the Sprint Cup Series with another top ten position.
+At the fall race at Talladega Superspeedway, Smith was accidentally turned by Mark Martin and smashed extremely hard head-on into the wall.
 Smith was able to walk away from the crash uninjured but said the crash was one of his hardest wrecks in his career.